Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Experiment

-We carry out the first ablation study to examine the performance gain of different modules, including concatenated residual module (CRM), and the discretized Gaussian-laplace-Mixture model.
-As a baseline, we replace the CRM with the standard residual block (as shown in Fig. \ref{residual_a}), and the discretized Gaussian-Laplacian-Logistic mixture model is replaced with discretized Gaussian Mixture model.
-Based on the baseline, we add different modules in turn.
+We first present ablation study to show the gain of the concatenated residual module (CRM) and the GLLMM model.
+The scheme in \cite{cheng2020} is used as the baseline.
+On top of the baseline, we add different modules in turn.
 In order to compare as fair as possible, the parameter $\lambda$ is chosen in the set $\{0.0032,0.0075, 0.015, 0.03, 0.045\}$.
-The number of filters $N$ is set to 128 for the two lower bit rates, and is set to 256 for the three higher bit rates.
+The number of filters $N$ is set to 128 for the two lower bit rates, and 256 for the three higher bit rates.
 Other training setups are the same.
 The MSE objective function is optimized in the ablation experiments.

-The results are shown in Fig. \ref{Ablation}.
-We first employ GLLMM to replace the GMM in the baseline, denoted as Baseline+GMM, which improves the R-D performance about 0.15 dB at the same bit rate.
-Compared to Baseline+GMM, the proposed full method in this paper has a further improvement of 0.3 dB, which is the contribution of the CRM over the original residual blocks.
+The results are shown in Fig. \ref{fig_CRM_GLLMM}.
+We first replace the GMM in the baseline by GLLMM, denoted as Baseline+GLLMM, which improves the R-D performance by about 0.15 dB at the same bit rate.
+Compared to Baseline+GLLMM, the proposed full method in this paper has a further improvement of 0.3 dB, which is the contribution of the CRM over the original residual blocks.

-We next investigate different combinations of probability distributions, including Gaussian mixture model (GMM), Gaussian + Logistic mixture model (GLoMM), Gaussian + Laplacian mixture model (GLaMM), and the proposed Gaussian + Logistic + Laplacian mixture model (GLLMM).
-If some distributions are not used, we set the corresponding M, N or K in Eq. (\ref{GLLMM_Eq}) to 0.
-The results are illustrated in Fig. \ref{different_PDF}.
-The method with GMM achieves the worst performance.
-GLaMM is slightly better than GMM, and GLoMM is further better than GLaMM, and is 0.05 dB higher than GMM.
-The full GLLMM is about 0.15 dB higher than GMM at all bit rates.